![]() |

 Eric William Fawcett (1908 - 1987) Credited with the first industrial synthesis of Polyethylene (later patented as Polythene), alongside R O Gibson below.

 Charles George Paulin Feachem (1909 - 1978) Known as George.
-Please note that descendants of George and Richard (below) have already been contacted about the well investigation.

 Richard W de Fecamp Feachem (1914 - 2005) brother of George above.
 Feachem Bay on the eastern side of Baffin Island is named after him.